viernes, 12 de julio de 2019

 There would be no dance, and there is only the dance."
 T.S.
 Elliot

 The still point brings time and space in a relationship with eternity, the third dimension of our experience.
-In the Gita it is "the transcendental position'', free from the tensions between absolutes.
+In the Gita "the transcendental position'' is free from tensions between absolutes.
 Neither action nor inaction, at the point where the dance flows.

 The still point is where all working surfaces meet (active-passive-neutral).
-It is where we reside: our home.
-When Thomas Keating was asked in one of his last interviews wether he was longing for home he answered: 'I wold like to think that I am already at home.'
+It is where we reside.
+It is our home.
+When T. Keating later in life was asked if he was longing for home he answered: 'I wold like to think that I am already at home.'

 domingo, 7 de julio de 2019